PhaserEditor2D/PhaserEditor/docs/v2/_build/html/_sources/workbench.rst.txt

 Physically, a project could be created in any location of the filesystem, but the workspace keeps a reference to it.
 It is a common practice to create the workspace folder in a private user space, but place the projects in shared repositories.

 Folders and files are always logically inside the project.
 Usually, folders and files are physically stored in the project, but you can create links to folders and files located in any location of the filesystem.
+In addition to links, you can create virtual folders.
+Virtual folders are folders that exist only in the Eclipse workspace tree, and have no file system location.

+`Learn more about virtual folder in the Eclipse Help <https://help.eclipse.org/2019-06/http://127.0.0.1:49685/help/topic/org.eclipse.platform.doc.user/concepts/virtualfolders.htm?cp=0_2_1_3>`_

 The **resources** is a powerful and flexible tool you have to adapt your project to different scenarios.
 Phaser Editor introduced the `Project view`_ to navigate and create the resources or the `active project <#active-project>`_, but the Eclipse IDE provides more `advanced and general tools <https://help.eclipse.org/2019-06/help/topic/org.eclipse.platform.doc.user/tasks/tasks-1c.htm?cp=0_3_6>`_.

-`Learn more about resources in the Eclipse Help <https://help.eclipse.org/2019-06/help/topic/org.eclipse.platform.doc.user/concepts/concepts-12.htm?cp=0_2_1_0>`_

 Resource properties